Setting up Hadoop integration

 Check each distribution-specific page for supported versions, special installation steps or restrictions.

-Non officially supported distributions
+Non supported distributions

 Software install